EternityForest/AnyoneCanDoIt/MathELI5.md

 This is why aliasing sounds harsh and unmusical.

+## AC and DC

+Technically, Alternating current is current on a wire that reverses polarity on  a repeating cycle, but the terms sometimes get used in casual discussion for anything that oscillates.

+If we take a graph of a flat line at 5, we could say, by analogy to electronics, that the DC part is 5, and there is no AC part.

+If we then add a sine wave that goes from 1 to -1, we will get a graph of a sine wave, translated(Usually a fancy term for "moved") up by five units.

+The combination of the two has an AC part of 2(measuring peak to peak), and a DC part of 5.

+You can get the DC part of any wave, given a sufficiently long sample for a good average, just by averaging the value at every sample.

+Subtracting that average from each sample gets you the AC part of the waveform.

+## RMS

+We usually measure the magnitude of an AC wave in RMS, Root Mean Squared.

+What this means is that for every point along the wave, we take the square root, then we take the average of those squares.

+The value will then always be positive, and reflect the power level of the signal.

+Why not just average the absolute value, and skip all that hassle?

+Well, many effects are nonlinear.
+In particular, the power given off as heat by the current in a resistor (like a old fashioned light bulb or a heater), varies nonlinearly with voltage.

+If we feed an AC voltage to one of these devices, the power it will use, is the same as you would get with a DC voltage at the same level as the RMS power.

+Things are different now that many devices actively control exactly how much power they use, regardless of input voltage, but remember, RMS is a mathematical concept that applies to more than just voltage.

+There are many non-linear effects, and RMS gives a very useful measure of "how big a wave is", even when there's no complete answer, because it's always changing.

+Nonetheless, peak to peak, the difference between top and bottom, is still a useful metric for many purposes.

+Another thing to note is that the ratio between peak to peak and RMS voltage varies with the type of wave, be it sine, square, or even random noise.

+As household electricity is measured in RMS, the real peak of the wave can be around 170 volts even though the nominal voltage is 120vac RMS.

 ## Area and volume

 These are measured in square units and cubic units, respectively.
 A square inch is teh area of a square that